ภาพรวม วางแผนเข้าไทย สั้น-ยาว

 Since Thailand offers many types of visas, this article focuses only on the visa categories most commonly used by foreign visitors:

-• Visa Exemption (Free Visa)
+• Visa Exemption (Visa-free)

 • Tourist Visa (TR Visa)